Discover more from blockdomains/

 DISCLAIMER AND DISCLOSURE

 This commentary is not intended to be investment advice.
 Please consult appropriate investment, financial planning, legal and tax professionals prior to making any investment decisions.
-The author owns, has sold and acquired, and may sell and/or acquire in the future various Handshake TLDs, including IDN TLDs in addition to those disclosed in this post.
-All translations are believed to be accurate but have not been verified by a professional translator.
+The author owns, has sold and acquired, and may sell and/or acquire in the future various Handshake TLDs, including certain double-emoji as defined in this commentary.